Chatham-Kent Rural Pipeline Expansion Project

 Commitment to environment

 We value the thoughts and ideas of interested parties.
 Feedback received from the public, through our information sessions and other venues, was instrumental in evaluating and ultimately confirming the final preferred route for the pipeline.

 We've been safely operating in Ontario for more than 100 years, and carry our strong and established safety culture to each and every project.
-Safety is our top priority, and Union Gas pipelines and facilities are designed to meet stringent safety codes and requirements of the Canadian Standards Association and the Technical Standards and Safety Authority.
+Safety is our top priority, and our pipelines and facilities are designed to meet stringent safety codes and requirements of the Canadian Standards Association and the Technical Standards and Safety Authority.

 We are also a big contributor to the economic vitality of the province.
 Our experienced pipeline contractors, for example, will use many local resources to build the pipeline and where possible will procure materials from the local community.